blockschain/truffle-docs/content/zh/blog/tutorials/testing-for-throws-in-solidity-tests.md

 published: true
 ---

-> NOTE: This tutorial is written for versions of Solidity prior to v0.4.13.
+> 注意: This tutorial is written for versions of Solidity prior to v0.4.13.
 It relies on the deprecated `throw` keyword, now replaced by `revert()`, `require()`, and `assert()`.
-See Solidity documentation for <a href="http://solidity.readthedocs.io/en/develop/control-structures.html?highlight=require#error-handling-assert-require-revert-and-exceptions">error handling</a> for more information.
+See Solidity documentation for [error handling](http://solidity.readthedocs.io/en/develop/control-structures.html?highlight=require#error-handling-assert-require-revert-and-exceptions) for more information.

 Truffle 3 brings forth Solidity unit testing, which means one can now test contracts in Solidity itself.
 This is a boon to contract developers, as there are several reasons why it's useful to have Solidity tests in addition to Truffle’s Javascript tests.
 For us at [Ujo](https://ujomusic.com/), one of our biggest concerns is testing how contracts interact with each other, rather than just testing their interaction from a web3 perspective, and Solidity tests allow us to do that.